-Antarctic Edge: 70° South is a science-in-action feature film, funded in part by the National Science Foundation, following a renown team of scientists studying climate change in the fastest winter-warming place in the world.
+Antarctic Edge: 70° South is a science-in-action feature film, funded in part by the National Science Foundation, following a renowned team of scientists studying climate change in the fastest winter-warming place in the world.
 This documentary combines innovative science, dramatic imagery and two decades of scientific collaboration into a compelling character-driven narrative.
-Antarctic Edge hits theaters in Spring 2015, beginning with a world theatrical premier on April 17 at the Quad Cinema in New York City.
+Antarctic Edge hits theaters in Spring 2015, beginning with a world theatrical premiere on April 17 at the Quad Cinema in New York City.

 Our filmmakers had unprecedented access to critically important climate research in the fastest winter-warming place on earth: the West Antarctic Peninsula.
 In fact, this is the first time in history that the Long-Term Ecological Research (LTER) project at Palmer Station has ever been documented on film—a once-in-a-lifetime opportunity for viewers to follow the historic mission of prominent climate change scientists who push the limits of their research and come to terms with the sacrifices necessary to study and ultimately prepare for global climate change.